• Skip to primary navigation

 Here’s where you consider different methods of waterproofing.

-Popular products like Scotchguard contain silicone, making it very effective, but it blocks the pores of the leather.
+Popular products like Scotchgard contain silicone, making it very effective, but it blocks the pores of the leather.

-On the other hand, a product like Otter Wax’s Boot Wax coats the leather in the all natural, hydrophobic ingredients beeswax and lanolin.
-This will darken the leather more than Scotchguard and may not be quite as effective, but it’s still very effective and is better for the leather long-term.
+On the other hand, a product like Otter Wax’s Boot Wax coats the leather with all-natural, hydrophobic ingredients, beeswax, and lanolin.
+This will darken the leather more than Scotchgard and may not be quite as effective, but it’s still very effective and is better for the leather long-term.

 How to Waterproof Your Blundstone Boots